AdizxDev/AdizxDev/README.md

 ## 🧑‍💻 About Me
 I am a passionate and versatile technologist with experience in **web development**, **mobile application development**, **computer networking**, **cloud infrastructure**, and **machine learning**.
-I enjoy building end-to-end solutions — from application development to deployment and intelligent automation.
+I enjoy building end-to-end systems — from frontend & backend to deployment and intelligent automation.

 - 💻 Full-Stack Web Developer
 - 📱 Mobile Developer (Flutter)